diovudau/pynsm2/README.md

 This library is licensed under the MIT license.
 Please check the file LICENSE for more information.

+This library has no version numbers, or releases.
+It is a "rolling" git.
+Copy it into your source and update only if you need new features.

 ## Short Instructions
 You can use exampleBoilerplate.py as a starting point, or copy nsmclient.py to your own program and import and initialize it as early as possible.